k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ### Source Audit

-Now let's dive into the source to identify the surface that we can exploit.
+Now let's dive into the source to identify the attack surface we can exploit.

-Before we build the container, we must run the provided script that creates a random flag and a random encryption key
+Before building the container, run the provided script that creates a random flag and a random encryption key
 ```sh title="randomize.sh"
 APP_ENCRYPTION_KEY=$(openssl rand -base64 32 | tr '+/' '-_' | tr -d '\n')
 FLAG_VALUE="flag{$(cat /proc/sys/kernel/random/uuid)}"
 ```

 There are some important functions in `security.py`.
-This app using the `Fernet` algorithm which is symmetric encryption to encrypt/decrypt the data.
-The key is fetched from the environment variable when we running the `randomize.sh` script.
+This app uses the `Fernet` algorithm, which is a symmetric encryption method, to encrypt and decrypt data.
+The key is fetched from an environment variable when running the `randomize.sh` script.
 The Fernet key must be in bytes.
-It also blacklist the `file` and `ftp` scheme to mitigate against trivial SSRF/LFI.
+The code also blacklists the `file` and `ftp` schemes to mitigate trivial SSRF/LFI.

 ```python title="security.py"
 from cryptography.fernet import Fernet